ZVince9/Zilvinas_BlockchainUI_Challenge/README.md

 A professional E2E automation suite for **Jumper Exchange** built with **Playwright** and **Synpress v4**.
 This project demonstrates advanced Web3 testing patterns, including wallet session caching, multi-tab handling, and a robust Page Object Model (POM).

+## 🛠 Wallet Configuration

+Note: This project currently uses hardcoded credentials in `src/tests/wallet.setup.ts` for ease of evaluation.

+1. Open `src/tests/wallet.setup.ts`.
+2. Replace the `SEED_PHRASE` constant with your test recovery phrase.
+3. Run `npm run e2e:wallet:generate` to update the local session cache.

+⚠️ **Warning**: Never use a seed phrase associated with real funds for this automation.

 ## 🛠 Tech Stack

 - **Framework**: [Playwright](https://playwright.dev/)